psenger/Best-Practices-For-Rest-API/README.md

 # Best Practices for Building REST Apis
 ---

 Ive been building API for Service Oriented Applications for over a decade.
-Many API design opinions and guidelines I have found are more academic in nature and less real world.
+Many API design opinions and guidelines I have found are academic in nature and less real world or practical.
 My goal with this article is to describe the best practices for a pragmatic API approach based on my experience and as a framework for my thoughts.
 Ive found the following items to be the key to the success of my systems The Human Aspect, Security and Permissions, Implementation.

 # The Human Aspect

 Service Oriented Architecture is a relatively new concept.
 "New" meaning with in the last 25 years.
 Before that we had Remote Procedures Calls which gained popularity with the advent of Common Object Request Broker Architecture (CORBA) and the father of electronic data interchange, EDI.
 After these technologies there was SOAP and a variety of other technologies.
-Given the dynamic nature of this landscape and added complexity. it is easy to understand that the biggest barrier to adoption and therefore implementation would be resistance by people.
+Given the dynamic nature of this landscape and added complexity, it is easy to understand that the biggest barrier to adoption and therefore implementation would be resistance by people.
+This resistance can come in the form of laziness, being overloaded with work, and pure anti social and stubbornness.

 1. Adoption
 2. Standards and Consistency